Willy Adames Player Props: Brewers vs. Giants

-The Milwaukee Brewers, including Willy Adames (.128 batting average in his past 10 games), take on starting pitcher Scott Alexander and the San Francisco Giants at American Family Field, Thursday at 7:40 PM ET.
+Willy Adames -- .154 average over his past 10 games -- will be in action for the Milwaukee Brewers against the San Francisco Giants, with Alex Wood on the mound, on May 26 at 8:10 PM ET.

-In his previous game, he hit a home run while going 1-for-4 against the Astros.
+In his last game he had a one-hit showing (1-for-4) against the Giants.

 Willy Adames Game Info & Props vs. the Giants